 Yes.
 If you are a tourist in Peoria, you can buy marijuana at a recreational marijuana dispensing facility, provided you present a valid government-issued ID showing you are of legal age (21) to use cannabis.
 Out-of-state patients in Peoria may not purchase from licensed dispensaries but can possess up to 70 grams of usable cannabis.

 You do not need a medical marijuana card to visit a dispensary in Peoria, except if you intend to purchase medicinal cannabis.
-You are required only to present a valid ID showing you are at least 21 to buy cannabis in the city.
+You are required only to present a valid ID showing you are at least 21 to buy adult-use cannabis in the city.

 Harvest of Peoria and Debbie's dispensary are two leading cannabis dispensaries in the City of Peoria.